libsdl-org/SDL/docs/README-main-functions.md

 ## Main callbacks in SDL3

 There is a second option in SDL3 for how to structure your program.
-This is completly optional and you can ignore it if you're happy using a standard "main" function.
+This is completely optional and you can ignore it if you're happy using a standard "main" function.

 Some platforms would rather your program operate in chunks.
 Most of the time,